x1F/sip-framework/docs/declarative.md

 ###### Relative ordering

-The `@ExecuteBefore` and `@ExecuteAfter` annotations can be utilized to specify ordering of connector processors relative to each other.
-These annotations expect either the class or processor-name as a pointer to the processor which should be used for the relative ordering.
-When using method-based connector processors, the name of the method serves as the processor-name that can be used.
+The `@ExecuteBefore` and `@ExecuteAfter` annotations can be utilized to specify ordering of connector extensions relative to each other.
+These annotations expect either the class or extension-name as a pointer to the extension which should be used for the relative ordering.
+When using method-based connector extensions, the name of the method serves as the extension-name that can be used.

 Below is the previous example rewritten with relative ordering.